This paper is a draft, please do not reproduce without authorization.

 4- Personal growth fostered by a spiritual discipline and service to others.

-The Steps were written in 1939 and their terminology has been the subject of much criticism especially from those painfully aware of abuse committed under religious or spiritual banners and from feminists circles where "turning our will and our lives to the care of God as we understood Him" (the actual wording used in Step 3) resembles too closely a recipe for revictimization.
+The Steps were written in 1939 and their terminology has been the subject of much criticism especially from those painfully aware of abuse committed under religious or spiritual banners and from feminists circles where "turning our will and our lives to the care of God as we understood Him" (the actual wording of Step 3) resembles too closely a recipe for victimization.
 It is symptomatic that the Steps are frequently reworded and as frequently rejected in women movements.
 "I told the others that I either had to reword these steps or stop coming to the group, because to say the traditional steps was to violate myself" is a statement that sums up this reality very well (interview with Dr. Charlotte Davis Kasl, by Jim Christopher, 1993).
-One may regret that little seems to be done in the AA fellowship to acknowledge this difficulty which is so easy to understand and could be relatively easily overcome were it not of the virtual enshrinement of the wording of the Steps.
-Claiming that the Steps are incompatible with empowerment is somewhat overlooking the fact that they assign very specific and difficult tasks to the recovering member of a Twelve Step group.
+One may regret that little seems to be done in the AA fellowship to acknowledge this difficulty which is so easy to understand and could be easily overcome were it not of the virtual enshrinement of the wording of the Steps.
+Claiming that the Steps are incompatible with empowerment somewhat overlookis the fact that they assign very specific and difficult tasks to the recovering member of a Twelve Step group.
 Each individual has to do the leg-work between denial and acceptance to become sober, to heal and to grow.
 The fact that "empowerment" is not to be confused with the delusion of "almightiness" but to be understood within the context of human limitations is another matter, vividly described by Ernest Kurtz under the eloquent title "Not-God" (Kurtz, 1991).
-In other words, the true issue about the spirituality of the Twelve Steps is not as much to determine "who is God" as to accept "who is not".
+In other words, the true issue about the spirituality of the Twelve Steps is not as much to determine "who or what is God" as to accept "who is not God".
+In the Twelve Steps, another implicit word for God is "not-me".

 Philip Flores addresses quite specifically six of the most common misconceptions of AA (Flores, 1988, p212):